1Computer1/lexure/docs/reference/classes/args.md

 ------ | ------ |
 x | string |

+*default value  **useAnyways**: boolean= false

+Whether to consider the token used even if the transformation fails; defaults to false.

 **Returns:** [Option](../README.md#option)\<T\>

 The value if there are tokens left and the transformation succeeds.